 Steel is very expensive and heavy, vastly increasing the doors build cost and the cost of shipping overseas to the reseller.
 As a result, nearly all oversea manufactured vault doors (and even many local built vault doors) cut these costs by constructing their doors with thin sheet metal wrapped around various forms of drywall to give the appearance of a robust door.

+Be highly suspect if the vault manufacturer or reseller doesn't state solid steel or lists "composite" for their door material as this can be anything from sheet metal wrapped around wood to sheet metal and drywall.
 Also be on the lookout for vault sellers that list just 'door thickness' rather than the barrier material type and thickness as this is a recent trick many underhanded vault marketers employ.
-By listing the total thickness of the vault door including the dial, barrier material, airspace, inner bolt work, etc.... the provided figure can sound quite impressive while actually preventing the buyer from obtaining any solid information on how thick the barrier material actually is or what it's made of.
+By listing the total thickness of the vault door including the dial, barrier material, airspace, inner bolt work, etc. The provided figure can sound quite impressive while actually preventing the buyer from obtaining any solid information on how thick the barrier material actually is or what it's made of.

 Weight is one of the biggest factors when determining the base ability of a vault door to protect from both burglary and fire.

-- Steel and high density concrete amalgamate together are really heavy.
+Steel is heavy, a quality vault door with solid steel walls will weigh substantially more than a flimsy door fabricated by wrapping sheet metal around insulation panels.
+High density concrete based amalgamate is heavy.
+A concrete amalgamate based composite fire vault door will weigh substantially more than a door that uses insulation panels.
+Steel and high density concrete amalgamate together are really heavy.
 A true burglary vault door with solid steel walls and concrete amalgamate fire cladding often carries three time the mass of an equivalent size door constructed from sheet metal and drywall panels.
 These are the vault doors to look for.

 If a vault door is heavy, it doesn't necessarily mean the door carries a lot of solid steel, the weight can come from the concrete amalgamate alone.
 To determine the amount of solid steel used by a door, it's best to learn the actual steel thickness.

 Always check that the vault door you plan to purchase has a UL approved Group 2 lock or better.
 The three dependable lock manufacturers are LaGard, Sargent & Greenleaf, and Kaba Mas.
 These are the only lock manufacturers that produce locks guaranteed to provide decades of trouble free operation.

+If you decide on a door without a UL approval, there's a 95% chance the lock comes from China.
+A large majority of vault manufacturers who equip their vaults with "their own" lock brand also use Chinese locks.
+While highly affordable, Chinese built locks are highly undependable and are prone to early failure.
 We routinely receive calls from agonizing safe owners permanently locked out by a malfunctioning Chinese lock.
 Opening a vault door with a faulty lock is generally a very costly and time consuming ordeal as it can be difficult to impossible to obtain accurate blueprints to aid in a clean repairable entry into the vault.
 Most vault owners in this unfortunate position opt for the faster and less expensive forced entry option.
 The vault door is rendered unusable after a forced entry and the owner is stuck with a hefty bill and in the market for a new reliable and secure door... many current clients sought out our company after experiencing one or more highly unpleasant lockouts with inferior vault door locks.